Pattern-preserving optimal control problems with increasing time horizon: State equations: global existence and convergence of solutions

-On the contrary, the choice of the state-space $\cX$ and its topology requires some preliminary considerations, because Assumption~\ref{assumpt:Basic0_L1} does not imply forward-in-time \emph{global} existence of solutions, see the subsequent Example~\ref{example:NoGlobalExistence}.
+In Section \ref{sec:Preliminaries} we have introduced the space of controls $\cU=(L^p((0,\infty),U),\tau_\cU)$, with $p\in (1,\infty]$ (see \ref{defU}) equipped with its weak$^\star$ topology.
+On the other hand, the choice of the space of states $\cX$ and its topology require some preliminary considerations, because hypothesis~\textnormal{(A0)} does not imply forward-in-time \emph{global} existence of solutions, see the subsequent Example~\ref{example:NoGlobalExistence}.
 On the other hand, it turns out that such property is needed in our $\G$-convergence theorem (the forthcoming Theorem~\ref{thm:MainTheorem}).
 This lack can be overcome if the optimal control problems are formulated over a \emph{fixed and bounded} time horizon, as proven in~\cite[Lemma~4.2]{ButtDalMas82} (see also~\cite[Proposition~5.3.3]{Buttazzo89}).
 Unfortunately, the aforementioned result of Buttazzo and Dal Maso cannot be extended to an infinite horizon as it is (see Example \ref{example:NoGlobalExistence}).
-We then impose the following global existence assumption.
+Therefore, besides the constitutive hypothesis (A0), in Section \ref{sec:MainResults} we also imposed that the state equation satisfies the global existence assumption (A1) .